AbsaOSS/cobrix/README.md

 ### Use cases for various variable length formats

-In order to understand the file format it is often sufficient to look at the first 4 bytes of the file (un case of RDW only files), or the first 8 bytes of a file + lookup the offset of the block (in case of BDW + RDW)
+To understand the file format, it is often sufficient to look at the first 4 bytes of the file (in the case of RDW-only files), or the first 8 bytes of a file plus look up the offset of the block (in the case of BDW + RDW).

 #### V header examples (have only RDW headers)

-In order to determine if an RDW is a big- or little-endian, take a look at the first 4 bytes.
-If the first 2 bytes are zeros, it's a little-endian RDW header, otherwise it is a big-endian RDW header.
+To determine if an RDW is big- or little-endian, examine the first 4 bytes.
+If the first 2 bytes are zeros, it's a little-endian RDW header; otherwise, it is a big-endian RDW header.

 | Header example |                           Description                                  |       Options  |
 | -------------- |:---------------------------------------------------------------------- | :----------------